Monday, October 2, 2023

 Distribution of sub-tribes in Garo Hills

-How and when to travel to the Garo hills
+How and When to Travel to the Garo Hills

-Most places of interest in Garo Hills can be reached from Tura and Baghmara.
-One can reach Tura and Baghmara via Shillong or directly from Guwahati, Assam which has the nearest airport and railway station to the Garo Hills.
-Nokrek National Park is about 2.5 hours from Tura.
-Balpakram National Park is around 1.5 hours from Baghmara.
+Most of the major attractions in the Garo Hills are accessed from Tura and Baghmara.
+Both towns can be reached via Shillong or directly from Guwahati in Assam, which has the nearest airport and major railway station to the region.

 Monday, September 25, 2023